SandyLudosky/react-redux-box/README.md

 You will need to install Node.js and Truffle, as stated in the tutorial - see "Setting up the development environment".

 ## Features
-- we use a middleware as an addon to enhance the redux store with smart contracts' instances and handle async data flow
+- addon : web3 middleware to enhance the redux store with smart contracts' instances and handle async data flow
 - the web3Middleware allows to connect to the blockchain first. then, dispatch actions

 ## Usage